NefertitiM/Determinants-of-Opioid-Mortality/README.md

 -Is the opioid crisis region/state specific?

--Is there a relation between people in the United States that live in poverty and the amount of deaths related to opioids?
+-Is there a relationship between poverty and the amount of opioid related-deaths?

 -Has access to prescription opioids shaped the current wave of the opioid crisis?